mheberger/upstream-delineator/README.md

 ```
 This script uses the latest versions of Python packages circa April 2024.

+## Install GraphViz

+If you want the scripts to make diagrams of your river network, you will need
+to install the program GraphViz (not just the Python library, but the standalone
+software as well).
+Go to: [https://graphviz.org/download/](https://graphviz.org/download/).
+During the installation, make sure you add GraphViz to the system path.

+The script will make these diagrams if you set the variable `NETWORK_DIAGRAMS = True`
+in `subbasins_config.py`.

 # Overview of using `subbasins.py`

 The major steps are the following, with more detailed instructions below.
+To simply try the program with the sample data provided, you can skip to step 5.
+When you are ready to try with your own locations, you will need to download additional
+data as described in steps 1 and 2.

 1. [Download basin-scale MERIT-Hydro raster data (mghydro.com)](#step1)
 2. [Download MERIT-Basins vector data (reachhydro.com)](#step2)